 South Side Chicago’s Hottest Commercial Real Estate Deal Uses Historic Tax Credits To Reduce Capital Costs

 Trained as an architect and armed with an MBA from Cornell’s S.C.
 Johnson School of Management, Ryan Folger cut his teeth in Chicago on a project called The Roosevelt Collection.
-Working as the Director of Construction, he oversaw the development of the 1,200 space three level parking structure, 400,000 square feet of retail space, 342 condos, and the largest cinema in Chicago featuring a cocktail lounge, VIP section, and 16 screens.
+Working as the Director of Construction, he oversaw the development of the 1,200 space three level parking structure, 400,000 square feet of retail space, 342 condos, and the largest luxury cinema in Chicago featuring a cocktail lounge, VIP section, and 16 screens.

 Riding the Wave of Commercial Development in Chicago’s McCormick Square

 “I believe the newly named McCormick Square neighborhood is still being overlooked by developers in Chicago for two reasons.
 First, most developers prefer to stay in neighborhoods they already know well,” says Folger.
-“Second, is that many remain unaware of just how rapidly the area is changing.
-If you haven’t seen it for yourself in the past few month, it is easy to overlook.
+“Second, many developers remain unaware of just how rapidly the area is changing.
+If you haven’t seen it for yourself in the past few months, it is easy to overlook.
 The city has been working for years to encourage the revitalization of this area, and I believe that the area is poised for very rapid positive change.”

 The second strategy employed by Anexis was to fully utilize historic tax credits.
 Having identified the right property, Folger knew ”optimizing” the deep floor plate, common in older manufacturing buildings, with market sized units would lead to odd layouts that most prospective tenants would not rent.
 Unable to fight other complexes in the amenity war, the historic tax credits provided the opportunity to reduce the project equity cost of capital.
-With his sights set on a truly unique building, he would be able to provide a unique branding opportunity and remain differentiated from other competing residential buildings in the area.
+With his sights set on a truly unique building, Folger would be able to provide a unique branding opportunity and remain differentiated from competing residential buildings in the area.

-“Once you obtain the credits, you work in partnership with your Historic Tax Credit investor.
-In the historic tax credit market, investors bid between 80 and 90 cents on the dollar.
+“Once you obtain the credits, you work in partnership with your historic tax credit investor,” Folger explains.
+“In the historic tax credit market, investors bid between 80 and 90 cents on the dollar.
 Essentially, if you have $1 million of tax credits, and an investor agrees to provide you 90 cents on the dollar, they will provide $900,000 in equity in exchange for the credits.
-This helps us reduce the equity gap from what the lender will finance,” Folger explains.
-“Basically, the Historic Tax Credit is to your investor’s benefit and is a way of lowering the costs of your capital for the entire project.”
+This helps us reduce the equity gap from what the lender will finance.
+Basically, the historic tax credit is to your investor’s benefit and is a way of lowering the costs of your capital for the entire project.”